-According to people who sell HCG, the hormone reduces appetite and helps you lose weight while helping you keep your muscle.
+According to those who sell HCG supplements, the hormone reduces appetite and helps you lose weight while helping you keep your muscle.
 But, I could not locate any proof that people taking sublingual HCG keep muscle while they lose weight.

-Let me be clear, the HCG diet WILL cause weight loss.
-But, the weight people lose on this diet is NOT because of HCG .
-Rather people lose weight with the HCG diet because they are only eating 500 calories per day.
-I'm going to prove why HCG drops don’t help weight loss so keep reading.
+Let me be clear; the HCG diet WILL cause weight loss.
+But, the weight people lose on this diet is NOT because of the hormone.
+Rather people lose weight with the HCG diet because they are eating 500 calories per day.
+Watch this video to see the research.

-Many websites that sell homeopathic HCG drops speak about the work of Dr Simeons but they usually don’t tell you is that Dr Simeons used
+Many websites that sell homeopathic HCG drops speak about the work of Dr. Simeons but they usually don’t tell you that Dr Simeons used

 Because homeopathic HCG may contain small amounts of alcohol, recovering alcoholics should not use these products if they believe it may interfere with their recovery.

 Remember.
-The people who sell homeopathic HCG drops love to tell you about Dr. Simeons and his HCG research.
-BUT Dr Simeons, did not use homeopathic HCG drops.
+The people who sell homeopathic HCG drops love to tell you about Dr. Simeon's weight loss protocol and his HCG research.
+BUT Dr. Simeons did not use homeopathic HCG drops.

-Let's discuss 3 reasons why Dr. Simeons did not use homeopathic HCG and by doing so, you will know why this HCG program cannot possibly work.
+Let's discuss three reasons why Dr. Simeons did not use homeopathic HCG, and by doing so, you will know why this HCG program cannot possibly work.

-Homeoapathy literally means taking a substance (in this case HCG) and diluting it over and over with water.
+Homeopathy means taking a substance (in this case, HCG) and diluting it over and over with water.
 This dilution continues until the final dilution contains none (zero) of the original substance.